sosuisen/gitddb-site/docs/guide/about.md

 # About

-GitDocumentDB is an offline-first DocumentDB that synchronizes with Git.
+GitDocumentDB is a TypeScript ready offline-first database that synchronizes with Git.

 Use GitDocumentDB to ...